-- Place the student in the recovery position and reassure. - Dial 999 for an ambulance and state that the student has diabetes. - Do not give anything to eat or drink
+- Place the student in the recovery position. - Dial 999 for an ambulance and state that the student has diabetes. - Do not give anything to eat or drink.

-Parents/guardians of students with type 1 diabetes can leave a glucagon injection in the nurses' room for use if they are suffering from severe hypoglycaemia and are unable to treat themselves.
+• Parents/guardians of students with Type 1 Diabetes can leave a Glucagon. injection in the Medical Department for use if they are suffering from severe. hypoglycaemia and are unable to treat themselves.